 The Company's financial instruments include cash and equivalents, marketable securities and other investments; accounts receivable and accounts payable; and short- and long-term debt.
 The carrying values of cash and equivalents, accounts receivable and payable and short-term debt on the consolidated balance sheets approximate their fair value due to the short maturities of these items.
-The following table summarizes the fair value of assets that are recorded in the Company's consolidated financial statements as of April 30, 2019 and 2018 at fair value on a recurring basis:
+The forward contracts were marked to market and therefore represent fair value.
+The fair values of these contracts are determined based on inputs that are readily available in public markets or can be derived from information available in publicly quoted markets.
+The following table summarizes the fair value of assets and liabilities that are recorded in the Company's consolidated financial statements as of April 30, 2020 and 2019 at fair value on a recurring basis: